Traduco/Traduco_server/README.md

 ## About

-**Traduco** is a _Ruby on Rails_ web application that provides software developer with an easy-to-use localization platform to translate their applications.
+**Traduco** is a _Ruby on Rails_ web application that provides software developers with an easy-to-use localization platform to translate their applications.

 This is the workflow that we enable: